PalakDahare/PortfolioPD/README.md

 This is a personal portfolio website built using React.
 It showcases my projects, skills, and experience, providing an interactive and engaging way for visitors to learn more about me and my work.

 # Features
-1.Home Page: Brief introduction and welcome message.
+1.**Home Page**: Brief introduction and welcome message.

-2.About Me: Detailed information about my background, education, and experience.
+2.**About Me**: Detailed information about my background, education, and experience.

-3.Projects: Gallery of my projects with descriptions, technologies used, and links to live demos and source code.
+3.**Projects**: Gallery of my projects with descriptions, technologies used, and links to live demos and source code.

-4.Skills: List of my technical skills with proficiency levels.
+4.**Skills**: List of my technical skills with proficiency levels.

-5.Contact: Contact form for visitors to get in touch with me.
+5.**Contact**: Contact form for visitors to get in touch with me.

 # Technologies Used
-1.React: JavaScript library for building user interfaces.
+1.**React**: JavaScript library for building user interfaces.

-2.React Router: Library for routing in React applications.
+2.**React Router**: Library for routing in React applications.

-3.CSS Modules: Styling solution for scoped and maintainable CSS.
+3.**CSS Modules**: Styling solution for scoped and maintainable CSS.

-4.EmailJS: Service for sending emails directly from the contact form.
+4.**EmailJS**: Service for sending emails directly from the contact form.

-5.GitHub Pages/Vercel/Netlify: Options for deploying the portfolio.
+5.**GitHub Pages/Vercel/Netlify**: Options for deploying the portfolio.

 # Installation
 To run this project locally, follow these steps:

-Clone the repository:
+**Clone the repository:**

 ```